Cyberflix-Media/Cyberflix-Docs/docs/qca/about.md

 ![](https://www.cyberflix.io/archive/assets/images/Titles/Cyberflix-QCA-Light.png)

 # Welcome
-Welcome to the documentation for the Cyberflix Quality Control and Assurance Team.
-Cyberflix Quality Control and Assurance, or QCA for short, is a group of Cyberflix Members who work directly with BobDaGecko to test, and assist in the operations of Cyberflix.
+Welcome to the documentation for the Cyberflix Office of Quality Control and Assurance or QCA.
+The Office of Cyberflix Quality Control and Assurance principally manages Cyberflix Members who work directly with Cyberflix Media Staff to test, and assist in the operations of the Cyberflix Media Center.
 A QCA Tester's primary job is to test the Media Center for bugs and other issues, and report them to BobDaGecko to be addressed.
-Their work is key to the success and operation of Cyberflix.
+Their work is key to the success and operation of The Cyberflix Media Center.
 They are very active and also assist in helping Members with questions and issues.
 They hold no administrative privileges, however, like any Cyberflix Member, they can report misconduct in accordance with the [Terms and Conditions](https://docs.cyberflix.io/about/terms-and-conditions).
 They are to be respected like any Cyberflix Member and should be shown gratitude for their work.

 !!! question "QCA FAQ"